 Wet cycles

 processes with extraordinary high water content in the work fluid.
 Water might be either added before the combustor (e.g. humid air turbine or TopCycle (Figure 3), in the combustor itself (e.g. Cheng Cycle) or after it (e.g. for power augmentation).

+Operation of the combustor close to stoichiometric conditions and with high water content influences the stability of the combustion process.
+Further R&D is needed to enable stable operation under changing operation conditions.

 Alternative fluids

 The use of other working fluids than air, such as supercritical CO2 or organic compounds such as cyclopentane, is an issue which requires additional R&D efforts.
 In this context topics of interest might be: